-Topic Reason Activity (if any) Date Re-entry initiative at Department of Corrections Follow up on HB 68 (2013), which was a LJIC bill effective July 1.
-Update by staff and/or DOC staff September 2013 Updates on the HJR 16 study of state- operated institutions serving individuals with mental illness Previous LJIC area of interest This study is assigned to the Children and Families Interim Committee.
+Topic Reason Activity (if any) Date Jail suicides Previous LJIC area of interest, topic of two LJIC bills in 2013 Re-entry initiative at Department of Corrections Follow up on HB 68 (2013), which was a LJIC bill effective July 1.
+Updates on the HJR 16 study of state- operated institutions serving individuals with mental illness Previous LJIC area of interest This study is assigned to the Children and Families Interim Committee.
 Staff and any willing members serving on both committees would provide updates on the study as it progresses.
-Periodic as requested Possible a short update in September 2013 as progress allows
+Periodic as requested

-Topic Reason Activity (if any) Date Public defender system Previous LJIC area of interest, topic of failed study resolution in 2013 Legislature; recent actions by the PD Commission to limit caseloads in certain judicial districts Presentation from LAD and committee discussion on possible next steps, if any September 2013 Background on mental illness/gun ownership issues related to federal background check system Committee generated topic Information session with staff and DOJ September 2013
+Topic Reason Activity (if any) Date Public defender system Previous LJIC area of interest, topic of failed study resolution in 2013 Legislature; recent actions by the PD Commission to limit caseloads in certain judicial districts Restorative justice HB 71 and HB 72 were enacted by 2013 Legislature and were LJIC bills DUI prevention/punishment Previous LJIC area of interest, topic of several bills in 2013 session Human trafficking 2013 Legislature enacted HB 478, HB 488, and SB 259 to strengthen state laws related to human trafficking.